qooxdoo/qooxdoo/docs/core/oo_feature_summary.md

 qooxdoo's class definition has a special `events` key.
 The value of the key is a map, which maps each distinct event name to the name of the event class whose instances are passed to the event listeners.
-The event system can now (optionally) check whether an event type is supported by the class and issue a warning if an event type is unknown.
+The event system can (optionally) check whether an event type is supported by the class and issue a warning if an event type is unknown.
 This ensures that each supported event must be listed in the event map. :